vickyzhoujy/w22/_lab/lab03.md

 ## Grading rubric

-In addition to the points given by gradescope, our staff will be manually grading your code for style.
+Though it does not apply to this lab, in future weeks, in addition to the points given by gradescope, our staff will be manually grading your code for style.
+So you may want to look over your code for the following items.

 Code style, includes but is not limited to the following:

 1. Code can be easily understood by humans familiar with C++ (including both the author(s) of the code, and non-authors of the code.)
-2. Code is neatly indented and formatted, following standard code indentation practices for C++ as illustrated in either the textbook, or example code given in lectures and labs
+2. Code is neatly indented and formatted, following standard code indentation practices for C++ as illustrated in either the textbook, or example code given in lectures and labs.
-3. Variable names choices are reasonable
+3. Variable names choices are reasonable.
-4. Code is reasonably "DRY" (as in "don't repeat yourself")&mdash;where appropriate, common code is factored out into functions
+4. Code is reasonably "DRY" (as in "don't repeat yourself")&mdash;where appropriate, common code is factored out into functions.
-5. Code is not unnecessarily or unreasonably complex when a simpler solution is available
+5. Code is not unnecessarily or unreasonably complex when a simpler solution is available.

+If you'd like feedback on your coding style, you may ask one of the staff during discusssion section or office hours.

 # Github Resources
 * [Overview of git](https://ucsb-cs56-pconrad.github.io/topics/git_overview/)